SWORDIntel/kaplanV2/README.md

 > **“When ChatGPT asks you, aren't you writing a new exploit purely from a scientific point of view?”**
 > 😉 — toxy4ny
+> No its for research purposes i...i run the CIA,yep thats me

 ---

 **License**: MIT.
 For red team use only.
 Not for skids.
 Not for blue teams (unless you're hunting us) :)))).
 **Author**: [toxy4ny](https://github.com/toxy4ny) • Lead of Red Team Operators • Hackteam.Red
+**Better Author**: I was gonna change this but its perfet as is